petronius/markdown-utils/mdbuild/README.md

 This simple script will compile a directory tree of files into an identical tree, but with all markdown files converted to pretty-printed HTML.
 The configuration file allows you to specify additional style or script files to be added to the HTML header.
 All non-markdown files in the source tree are copied directly, allowing you to store CSS and Javascript with the markdown source.

-The title of each HTML document will always be the document's filename, converted from *snake_case* to *Title Case*.
+By default, the title of each HTML document will always be the document's filename, converted from *snake_case* to *Title Case*.
+To override this scheme, you can tag a file with a new document title using the following syntax on the first line of the file:

+    # TITLE: <page title>

 ## Options and arguments